-Feds List What They Call Manafort Lies But Few Details Visible In Blacked Out Filing
+Feds List What They Call Manafort Lies But Few Details Visible In Blacked-Out Filing

 Tuesday's submission was the latest installment in a battle of court filings in the dispute over the plea agreement.
 The previous one took place last week in a document filed by Manafort's lawyers — a brief that made headlines that his legal team did not intend.

-Manafort's legal team attempted to conceal sensitive passages from the document but Web users quickly discovered they could see what had been written.
+Manafort's legal team had attempted to conceal sensitive passages from the document, but Web users quickly discovered they could see what had been written.

 That was how the information became public about Manafort's meetings in 2016 at which he discussed campaign polling data with a business associate who has been linked to Russian intelligence services.